 Curriculum Map for the J.D.
 Program

-In January 2018, faculty mapped individual first year and upper division required courses to the Law School’s learning outcomes using a survey distributed by the Strategic Planning Committee.
+In January/February 2018, faculty mapped individual first year and upper division required courses, seminars, clinics, and externships to the Law School’s learning outcomes using a survey distributed by the Strategic Planning Committee.
 As additional surveys are completed and new courses are adopted, this curriculum map will be updated.
 The curriculum map will be used by the Strategic Planning Committee and the Curriculum Committee to prepare the Law School’s Assessment Plan, improve the curriculum and conduct assessment activities.

 - “Introduction” means key ideas, concepts, or skills related to the learning outcome are introduced, but it is expected that they will be developed later in a student’s course of study.

 - “Competence” means students must demonstrate proficiency in the learning outcome by the end of the course.

 - “Advanced” means students have advanced instruction in and/or additional practice with the knowledge, value, or skill, such that they demonstrate the learning outcome with high level of independence and a level of understanding and sophistication expected of graduates, not students.
 It is doubtful that a student will achieve this level of mastery of a subject or skill in a first year course.

 *Note that for courses with multiple sections, data was provided at the minimum level of coverage given to all students taking the course.
 Individual coverage and course goals will vary from professor-to-professor.